4163a2c9ee2e3eb1e1f0a90667b0a130.jpg

 ..
 UNE FOLIE FATALE

-Inbetween my Bachelor and Master I had the chance to work in Brussels for a European lobby group, promoting independent production of electricity and fuels from renewable energy sources.
+Inbetween my Bachelor and Master I had the chance to work in Brussels for a European lobby group, promoting independent production of electricity from renewable energy sources.
 While this was definitely a highlight in my curriculum, exploring my studies’ background and putting it into practice, I had three months left to kill at the end of it.

 And so I went with my gut feeling, incorporating my passion for cooking and wonderously slipped into a litte French five to six table restaurant called Le Coriandre.
 Of course, I was blatantly underqualified but the well-connected wine and food loving family of my Belgian girlfriend at the time, took a leap of faith and put me in contact with ‘un petit chouette resto à Bruxelles’.